casper-network/docs/source/docs/casper/developers/writing-onchain-code/simple-contract.md

 4. Manually create Makefile and rust-toolchain as per [Semi-automatic setup (4.)](#semi-automatic-project-setup)
 ### Dependencies

-The `Cargo.toml` file includes the dependencies and versions the contract requires.
+The `Cargo.toml` file in the `contract` folder includes the dependencies and versions the contract requires.
 At a minimum, you need to import the latest versions of the [casper-contract](https://docs.rs/casper-contract/latest/casper_contract/) and [casper-types](https://docs.rs/casper-types/latest/casper_types/) crates.
 The following dependencies and version numbers are only examples and must be adjusted based on your requirements.

 If you followed the [automatic setup](#automatic-project-setup), the dependencies should already be defined in `Cargo.toml`.
 For the [semi-automatic setup](#semi-automatic-project-setup) and [manual setup](#manual-project-setup) however, you'll need to manually add the dependencies to your crate's `Cargo.toml` file: